githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

 In this workflow we will be focusing on creating a CD workflow.
 At the end of the exercise we will learn -

-1. Downloading from GitHub Packages
+1. Downloading artifacts from GitHub Packages
 2. Using deploy Action from Marketplace
 3. Environments secrets and approvals
 4. Using environments in the workflow